 About his work, Cornelius Eady has said: “First you’ll marvel at his skill, his near-perfect pitch, his disarming humor, his brilliant turns of phrase.
 Then you’ll notice the grace, the tenderness, the unblinking truth-telling just beneath his lines, the open and generous way he takes in our world.”

 He has received many honors and awards, including a Whiting Writers Award, a Pushcart Prize, a Pegasus Award for Poetry Criticism, and three Best American Poetry selections, as well as fellowships from the National Endowment for the Arts and the Guggenheim Foundation.
 In 2014, he was named a recipient of a MacArthur Fellowship.

-He was elected a Chancellor of the Academy of American Poets in 2017 and serves as an ex officio member of the Academy's Board of Directors.
+He was elected a Chancellor of the Academy of American Poets in 2017 and serves as an ex officio member of the Academy’s Board of Directors.
 In 2022, he was elected to the American Academy of Arts and Letters.
-He is currently Professor of English at New York University and resides in New York City.
+He is currently professor of English at New York University and resides in New York City.

 How to Be Drawn (Penguin Books, 2015)